• Skip to primary navigation

 Banana Cake – an old favourite!

-This Banana Cake with a dark chocolate topping is utterly divine.
-A great way to use up over-ripe bananas.
+This Banana Cake with a dark chocolate topping is an old family favourite from childhood.
+It’s so moist and delicious plus a great way to use up over-ripe bananas.

 Banana Cake, a fab recipe handed down from my mum! - Fab Food 4 All